siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 A. THE POINT-MASS PATH.md

 ---
-title: A Maxwell Universe – PART II — THE POINT-MASS PATH
+title: A Maxwell Universe – PART II — A. THE POINT-MASS PATH
 date: 2025-12-07 11:11
 ---